syncfusion/blazor-docs/src/schedule/scheduler/appointments.md

 }
 ```

-> The mapper field `Id` is of string type and has no additional validation options, whereas all other fields are of `Object` type and has additional options.
+> The mapper field `Id` is of string type and has no additional validation options, whereas all other fields has additional options.

 ### Event field settings